Booh-rm/Hello_Python/Basic Shell/README.md

 # <p align=center> Basic Shell </p>

-It is simply a Shell written in Python and inspired by other projects found here on GitHub.
+<p align=center> It is simply a Shell written in Python and inspired by other projects found here on GitHub. </p>

-It has the following basic commands:
+<p align=center> It has the following basic commands: </p>

 <div align="center">

  Option | Meaning |